Mugunthan24/kickstarter-analysis/README.md

 The first graph shows the outcome based on launch date for each month for all campaigns while the second shows the same information but specific to Theater.
 Both graphs have a similiar pattern where:
 - the highest number of successful campaigns are in May and June
-- the highest number of failed campaigns are in October
-- the lowest number of successul campaigns began in December overall for all campaigns, and for those specific to theater.
+- the lowest number of successul campaigns began in December

+In the graph showing overall results January, June, July, and October appear to have the highest number of failed campaigns.
+In the graph specific to theater May, June, July, August, and October appear to have the highest number of failed campaigns.
 ### Analysis of Outcomes Based on Goals
 ![image_name](https://github.com/Mugunthan24/kickstarter-analysis/blob/main/resources/Outcomes_vs_Goals.png)
 The graph above shows the percentage of successful, failed, and cancelled campaigns for plays based on the goal amounnt.
 For plays, there are no cancelled campaigns creating an inverse relationship between the percentage of successful and failed campaigns.
 Based on the graphs, campaigns for plays that are: